My watch is losing time, stopping, or fogging up: 7 signs it should go to Mostra’s workshop in Aix-en-Provence

 It does not do so dramatically.
 It does not make a scene.
 It simply sends a few signs: unusual gain or loss of time, a power reserve that drops, a crown that feels less precise, condensation beneath the crystal, a bracelet that no longer inspires confidence.
 Most of the time, a watch does not “suddenly break down.”
 It warns you first.
 And it is precisely in that interval, between the first doubt and complete stoppage, that the real difference is made between simple maintenance and a far heavier intervention.

-In Aix-en-Provence, the Mostra watchmaking workshop handles modern, vintage and collector’s watches with one simple principle: it is always better to read a symptom early than to repair a consequence later.
-If you prefer to begin with the broader logic behind that approach, you can also read our article on why have your watch appraised in Aix-en-Provence.
+In Aix-en-Provence, the Mostra watchmaking workshop handles modern, vintage and collector’s watches with one simple principle: it is always better to understand a symptom early than to repair its consequences later.
+Loss of time, stopping, moisture, an unusual crown or a weakened strap can all justify an initial diagnosis before any intervention is decided.

 Is your watch already showing one of these signs?